alibaba/hooks/packages/hooks/src/useSelections/index.en-US.md

 # useSelections

-<Tag lang="en-US" tags="ssr&crossPlatform"></Tag>

-This hook is used for Checkbox group, supports multiple selection, single selection, select-all, select-none and semi-selected.
+This hook is used for Checkbox group, supports multiple selection, single selection, select-all, select-none and semi-selected etc.

 ## Examples